awolyniec/Course3Project/data/tidy/Codebook.md

   | Frequency_Domain_Body_Angular_Acceleration_Jerk_Magnitude_Mean | fBodyBodyGyroJerkMag-mean() | s^3/r | | |
   | Frequency_Domain_Body_Angular_Acceleration_Jerk_Magnitude_Standard_Deviation | fBodyBodyGyroJerkMag-std() | s^3/r | | |

-#### 2- `measurementFeaturesBySubjectActivity.csv`
+#### 2- `measurementFeaturesBySubjectActivity.txt`

-This file contains the mean of every feature value in `measurementFeatures.csv`, over all observations of a given subject doing a given activity (so, 1 WALKING, 1 LAYING, 2 WALKING, 2 LAYING, etc...).
+This file contains the mean of every feature value in `measurementFeatures.txt`, over all observations of a given subject doing a given activity (so, 1 WALKING, 1 LAYING, 2 WALKING, 2 LAYING, etc...).

 Each record in this dataset represents a combination of activity and subject in the original dataset.

-  - Activity - Same as in `measurementFeatures.csv`
+  - Activity - Same as in `measurementFeatures.txt`
-  - Subject - Same as in `measurementFeatures.csv`
+  - Subject - Same as in `measurementFeatures.txt`
-  - Each other column in this file is "Mean_", followed by the name of one of the variables in `measurementFeatures.csv`.
-It represents the mean of the variable across all observations of subject <subject> doing activity <activity> in `measurementFeatures.csv`.
+  - Each other column in this file is "Mean_", followed by the name of one of the variables in `measurementFeatures.txt`.
+It represents the mean of the variable across all observations of subject <subject> doing activity <activity> in `measurementFeatures.txt`.